Pixelshaped/flat-mapper-bundle/README.md

 - Parent information repeats across multiple rows
 - Relationships need to be reconstructed from flat results
 - One row doesn't equal one object

-### Doctrine Entities

-Using full Doctrine entities works but:
-- Loads unnecessary data and relationships
-- Couples your templates/views to your domain model
-- Uses more memory (entity metadata, change tracking, etc.)
-- Can trigger lazy-loading and N+1 queries

-FlatMapper gives you lightweight, read-only DTOs optimized for queries.

 ### `PARTIAL` Objects + Manual Mapping